Linear algebra and group theory: 13a. Basic theory

 and we use the following conventions: \begin{enumerate} \item We use the notations $Fix(u)=Hom(1,u)$, and $End(u)=Hom(u,u)$.

 \item We write $u\sim v$ when $Hom(u,v)$ contains an invertible element.

 \item We say that $u$ is irreducible, and write $u\in Irr(G)$, when $End(u)=\mathbb C1$. \end{enumerate} \end{definition}

-The terminology here is standard, with Hom and End standing for ``homomorphisms'' and ``endomorphisms'', and with Fix standing for ``fixed points''.
+The terminology here is very standard, with Hom and End standing for ``homomorphisms'' and ``endomorphisms'', and with Fix standing for ``fixed points''.

 In practice, it is useful to think of the representations of $G$ as being the objects of some kind of abstract combinatorial structure associated to $G$, and of the intertwiners between these representations as being the ``arrows'' between these objects.
-We have in fact the following result:
+We have in fact the following result, making the link with this viewpoint, called categorical:

 \begin{theorem} The following happen: \begin{enumerate} \item The intertwiners are stable under composition:

 \item The intertwiners are stable under taking tensor products:

 \item The intertwiners are stable under taking adjoints: